silambarasan2004/Ex.No-2-b-Font-Size/README.md

-# Ex.No:2 Develop an application that uses GUI Components with Fonts and Colors
+# Ex.No:2 Develop an application that uses Font Size using Android Studio.

 ## AIM:
-To develop an application that uses GUI Components with Fonts and Colors using android studio.
+To develop an application that uses Font Size using android studio.

 ## EQUIPMENTS REQUIRED: